 Our residential construction loans generally provide for the payment of interest only during the construction phase, which can be up to 18 months.
 We also require periodic inspections of the property during the term of the construction.
 At the end of the construction phase, substantially all of our loans automatically convert to permanent mortgage loans.
 Construction loans generally can be made with a maximum loan to value ratio of 80% of the appraised value with maximum terms of 30 years.
-Our residential construction loans totaled \$9.1 million, or 1.9% of our total loan portfolio, at June 30, 2023.
-At June 30, 2023, our largest outstanding residential construction loan was for \$1.6 million and related to the construction of residential housing located in Newtown, Pennsylvania.
+Our residential construction loans totaled \$8.8 million, or 1.9% of our total loan portfolio, at June 30, 2024.
+At June 30, 2024, our largest outstanding residential construction loan was for \$2.6 million, of which \$1.7 million was disbursed and outstanding, and related to the construction of residential housing located in Monmouth County in New Jersey.
 This loan is performing in accordance with its terms.